diontheroulde/powpow/README.md

 # README

+# PowPow: A website where users can log in and signup for activities

 * A user can signup, login and logout.

 * Username and Password fields have validations in order to signup.